-In 2016 Bec graduated with a Bachelor of Design (Fashion) from The Whitehouse Institute, and is soon to graduate with a Master of Design (Fashion) from The Whitehouse Institute, Sydney.
+In 2016 Bec graduated with a Bachelor of Design (Fashion) from The Whitehouse Institute, and in 2018 graduated with a Master of Design (Fashion) from The Whitehouse Institute, Sydney.

-Mentored by some of Australia’s leading fashion heads, Bec is excited to begin writing her next chapter.
+Mentored by some of Australia’s leading fashion heads, Bec has begun writing her next chapter.